 Often candidates are trying to keep resumes to a limit of one page and skimp on the details on their past positions.
 This is no longer relevant in an age where applications are now digital.
 Nick Taylor says, “it is challenging when they don’t have enough information, like they only include the title and company.
 Recruiters don’t always have the time to play detective.”
 This can cause even great candidates to miss out on opportunities.

-Another suggestion comes from our recruiter Zach Brown says, “there needs to be a skills section, or something in their resume noting their familiarity with different systems or skill sets, such as Microsoft Office or Adobe Suite.”
+Another suggestion comes from our recruiter Zach who recommends that, “there needs to be a skills section, or something in their resume noting their familiarity with different systems or skill sets, such as Microsoft Office or Adobe Suite.”
 Make sure to study the required skills and expand on your experience in bullets under your resume.
 It is helpful to explain short-term assignments such as temp positions, relocation, or layoffs.
 This can be listed below the position in a bullet point or in a short explanation under the job title.
 Recruiters may view a resume with many jobs as flighty, so providing details to give those career moves context can help you get a call back.

 Remember, a recruiting company is also assessing your honesty with your experience!
 Inflating the amount of time, you spent at a position or embellishing your responsibilities can come back to bite you during a reference check.